Zonisamide (By mouth)

 - Decreased sweating

-- Fast breathing, loss of appetite, unusual tiredness or weakness, or a fast, pounding, or uneven heartbeat
+- Fast breathing, loss of appetite, unusual tiredness, fast, pounding, or uneven heartbeat

-- Sores or ulcers in the mouth or on the lips
+- Fever, sore throat, sores or ulcers in the mouth or on the lips, easy bruising

 If you notice these less serious side effects, talk with your doctor: